Aleph-works/Recent-Languages/README.md

 'Scripts' is a list (incomplete) of emerging programming languages.
+A short description per each programming language as soon as possible.
+Suggestions are welcome.
+Due to the nature of the rep, I do not accept any pull request.

 RUST